18 Digital Marketing Metrics and KPIs You Should Know

 ROI = ((Gain from investment — Cost of investment) / Cost of investment )× 100%

 You can calculate ROI for almost each process.
 In most cases, ROI is normalized and must be above 100%.
 So before you start calculations, find the benchmarks for your particular case.
+Read more about ROI in our article.

 Average Revenue Per Account/User/Customer (ARPA, ARPU, ARPC)